 "Christine not only made the bespoke veil but also helped me during a last minute panic with the straps of my dress being just a touch too long.
 Christine truly is a master of her craft and the only seamstress in Cornwall I would trust with such an important task like the veil!"

-For jewelry, Amy wore her mother-in-law’s diamond star, a truly marvelous heirloom from the Art Deco period, along with gold Art Deco dropper earrings.
+For jewellery, Amy wore her mother-in-law’s diamond star, a truly marvellous heirloom from the Art Deco period, along with gold Art Deco dropper earrings.